32 Ways To Save Money on Your Utility Bills

 - Hang your clothes on a clothesline or drying racks.
 (See How to Air Dry Clothes without Stiffness.)

 - Catch rainwater for irrigation or domestic use.
-For the garden, you can use simple five-gallon buckets recycled from a contractor or donut and ice cream shops.
-For domestic use, you can install a catchment system with gutters and barrels or a cistern.
+Use simple five-gallon buckets recycled from contractors or donut and ice cream shops for the garden.
+Install a catchment system with gutters and barrels or a cistern for domestic use.
 This water needs to be filtered and tested regularly.

 - Use low-flow showerheads and faucets.